VIB-PSB/MINI-EX/docs/data_preparation.md

 The **termsOfInterest** parameter can be set to null - if we do not expect specific functions popping up in our regulons - or alternatively a list of expected terms can be provided.

-In the example dataset we analyzed Arabidopsis's root samples and therefore we looked for terms related to root and vasculature
+In the example dataset we analyzed Arabidopsis's root samples and therefore we looked for terms related to root and vasculature:

 ```
 xylem